interlink-project/frontend/docs/coproductionprocess-team.md

 ![Creating a new organization](images/organizationview-createneworganization.png)

 Notice that option "Who can create teams" in an organization can have any of the following values: "Only the administrators of the organization" (default), "Members of at least a team in the organization" or "Anyone (the organization must be public)".
-Besides, be aware that apart from the title and description, an organization can be declared as PUBLIC, i.e. every logged in user can see it and have a default type for the teams that are created within a given organization.
+Besides, be aware that apart from the title and description, an organization can be declared as PUBLIC, i.e. every logged in user can see it, and have a default type for the teams that are created within a given organization.
 The possible options being "Citizens", "Public administration", "Non profit organization" or "For profit organization".
 ![Creating a new organization](images/organizationview-createneworganization2.png)

 After hitting the "Create" button a new ORGANIZATION with no teams associated to it appears.